 Once you expand all the categories, this is the first one on the list.
 It is also a part of Windows Defender Antivirus.
 This tool basically provides you various scan options such as Quick scan, Full scan, Custom scan, moreover Windows Defender Offline Scan.
 In addition to these, it also lets you manage Virus & threat protection settings as well as keep the tool updated time to time.
 The best thing about this segment is that it includes a section for Ransomware protection also.

-How to Scan Windows 10
+How to Scan Windows 11 or 10

 First of all, launch “Windows Defender Security Center” and click Virus & threat protection category.